JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 2. Communicating to the compiler how a type will be used

-The first aspect is important for the convenience of the programmer and enables abstractions in the language, the latter aspect is important for the speed of the generated code.
+The first aspect is important for the convenience of the programmer and enables abstractions in the language, the latter aspect is important for the speed of the generated code. *Writing efficient Julia code is best viewed as a dialogue between the programmer and the compiler.* [^1]

 Type systems according to [Wikipedia](https://en.wikipedia.org/wiki/Data_type):
 * In computer science and computer programming, a **data type** or simply **type** is an attribute of data which tells the compiler or interpreter how the programmer intends to use the data.